Fuad-HH/degas2/README.md

 This is (currently) a fork of dstotler's DEGAS2 repository.
 Here, FWEB is included as a dependency.

 To install:
-- In .bashrc or wherever you set environment variables, Set DEGASROOT to the directory you installed DEGAS (the directory in which this file is located)
+- In .bashrc or wherever you set environment variables, Set DEGASROOT to the directory in which you installed DEGAS2 (the directory in which this file is located)
 - Navigate to fweb/Web.
 - Type ./configure and make.
 Ensure ftangle and fweave are created as executables.
 - Full configure scripts are not supported.
 Instead, make sure your compiler is used in src/Makefile and src/Makefile.local